Ahmedgawish10/Ahmedgawish10/README.md

 ---
 Here are some of the projects I've worked on:<br>
 ● <a href="https://github.com/Ahmedgawish10/Dashboard-ABrand" target="_blank" rel="noreferrer">Dashboard-ABrand</a>:
-Build a powerful and dynamic dashboard using React.js& Firebase,Manage users, add products, and explore more features to streamline your workflow. <br>
+Build a powerful and dynamic dashboard using React.js& Firebase,Manage users, add products, and explore more features... <br>
-● <a href="https://github.com/Ahmedgawish10/travel-agency" target="_blank" rel="noreferrer">Ecommerce ABrand</a>:
+● <a href="https://github.com/Ahmedgawish10/Ecommerce-Abrand-React-Firebase" target="_blank" rel="noreferrer">Ecommerce ABrand</a>:
 Create a website e-commerce with React.js & Firebase, manage your cart and wishlist, and place orders effortlessly. <br>
 ● <a href="https://github.com/Ahmedgawish10/Portfolio__React" target="_blank" rel="noreferrer">Portfolio-React</a>:
 Create a Stunning Portfolio Website using Rractjs.<br>